vanessadenardin/pet-sitter-app/README.md

 ### 1. Application purpose and scope

 ## - Description

 App developed to help pet sitters to manage their clients’ pets and tasks data.
-The app will help storing various information keeping records of all clients pet’s including any task related to support the pet welfare while the owners are away.
+The app will help storing various information keeping records of all clients and its pets including any task related to support the pet welfare while the owners are away.

 ## - Problem/Solution

 The application was initially developed to replace manual data entry of pet sitters.
-Having as the main feature to assist in the management of service orders when caring for different pets from different customers while the pet owner is absent.
+Having as the main feature to assist in the management of service orders, clients contact when caring for different pets from different customers while the pet's owner is absent.

 ## - Target audience

-In this first phase, the application is intended for a single user (pet sitter) and intends to keep track of all customers and pets.
+In this first phase, the application is intended for a *single user* (pet sitter) and intends to keep track of all customers, pets and job orders.
-The application aims to help the pet caregiver to define and monitor task lists and pet information to provide the best care meeting with the needs of the pet owner and the animal itself during the owner's absence.
+The application aims to help the pet caregiver to define and monitor task lists and pet information to provide the best care meeting the needs of the pet owner and the animal itself during the owner's absence.

 ---
 ### 2. Features